Kemsekov/Adam-Optimizer-C-/README.md

 Also I've a good working feed-forward neural network implementation here.

-And it can learn from error function only, like a simplified RL, if you know.
+And it can learn from error function only, like a simplified reinforcement learning, also there is a way to do continuous learning, all with one simple class - without much hassle and abstraction layers.

 Check out
 [neural network playground examples](https://github.com/Kemsekov/GradientDescentSharp/tree/main/Playground/NeuralNetworkSamples).